rkp8000/hypothesize/README.md

 ### Basic features

-In *hypothesize* there are two fundamental: *documents* and *topics*.
+In *hypothesize* there are two fundamental objects: *documents* and *topics*.
 Documents are typically published journal articles or reports, and topics are text files for your notes and ideas that get rendered into simple webpages every time you save them.

 ### Advanced features